← Back to blog

 Winter loads lean on heat strips, space heaters, and holiday lighting habits.
 Summer loads lean on the air handler, the condenser circuit, and the way your family stacks kitchen and laundry work around dinner.
 A breaker that never met your May Tuesday schedule can meet it all at once.
 That does not always mean catastrophe.
 It can mean your panel is doing its job by stopping an overload.

 What we want to learn from you is pattern.
 Does the trip repeat on the same breaker?
 Does it follow a specific appliance sequence?
 Does resetting hold for days or only minutes?
 Those answers steer whether we start at the device, the branch circuit, or the broader panel and renovation conversation.
+Write down the breaker label, the time of day, and what was running—those three facts save more diagnostic time than guessing from a single reset.

 Kitchen and AC overlap is a common May guest